Unlocking the Secret to Good Gut Health in Menopause

 Cramps and a general feeling of unease in the stomach are frequent companions to these changes.

-it’s important to consider a holistic approach when tackling digestive problems in menopause.
+It’s important to consider a holistic approach when tackling digestive problems in menopause.

 One of the most effective ways to address gut health is by making changes to your diet.
 Here are some suggestions: